 So, make sure to keep the environment around your solar lights glass-free.

-Sometimes, during extreme weather, there might not be enough sunlight, so your solar lights will stop working.
+Sometimes, during extreme weather, there might not be enough sunlight to charge the battery, so your solar lights will just stop working.

 Therefore, some solar lights come with a low/economy lighting mode that will produce a dimmer illumination for a longer duration.